-This section provides guidance and tools for conducting a cognitive assessment during a time-limited office visit.
-Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further evaluation.
+Detecting possible cognitive impairment is the first step in determining whether or not a patient needs further cognitive tests and evaluation.

 Who should be evaluated for cognitive impairment?

 - Individuals with memory concerns or other cognitive complaints.
 Non-memory triggers include personality change, depression, deterioration of chronic disease without explanation, and falls or balance issues

 - Informant reports of cognitive impairment, with or without patient concurrence

 - Medicare beneficiaries, as part of the Annual Wellness Visit

 - Ensuring patients receive the most benefit from treatment options at the earliest point possible